edulinq/python-utils/README.md

 #### CLI-Specified Config Files

 CLI config files are options specified on the command line via a file.
-These are useful for a common set of options you don’t need every time, such as logging in as a different user.
+These are useful for a common set of options you don’t need every time, such as login credential for different user.
 Any files passed via `--config-file` will be loaded in the order they appear on the command line.
 Options from later files override options from previous files.